 Judlex Jean Louis, 32, of Lauderhill was charged with bank fraud, making false statements to a financial institution, and aggravated identity theft.
 At the time of his arrest, he was reportedly awaiting trial on money laundering, theft, and fraud charges related to separate cases dating back to 2014.
 He was ordered held on $250,000 bond.
 Attorney information was not available at the time of writing.

-According to the criminal complaint, Louis allegedly received proceeds from three PPP loans in early June 2020.
+According to the criminal complaint, the accused allegedly received proceeds from three PPP loans in early June 2020.
 On one of the loan applications, he allegedly hid that he was the loan recipient in his applications by using a social security number that did not belong to him.
 He also purportedly falsely certified that he wasn’t subject to any pending criminal charges.

 On a second application, he allegedly submitted the name of an accomplice’s purported business and used a doctored bank statement.
 On his third and final application, he reportedly made up a business and used the name and social security number of someone he did not know.

-Louis allegedly had the loan proceeds deposited into accounts he controlled.
+The accused allegedly had the loan proceeds deposited into accounts he controlled.
 Surveillance cameras reportedly caught him withdrawing cash from one of these accounts soon after the money was deposited.

 PPP loans for small businesses are authorized under the Coronavirus Aid, Relief, and Economic Security (CARES) Act that was enacted by Congress in March 2020.
 The CARES Act was designed to provide emergency financial assistance to American businesses that are struggling with the economic effects of the coronavirus pandemic.
 Congress authorized over $500 billion in forgivable loans for small businesses to use for payroll costs, rent and utilities, and interest on mortgages.